Sleepdesk - Help for Sleep Disorders

 Do your legs feel like they won't keep still?
 Restless Legs Syndrome (RLS) can seriously affect your nightly sleep pattern and lead to general tiredness.
 It can also be combined with Periodic Limb Movement Syndrome.

 This is a transcript from a tape on Relaxation issued by the NHS.
-It describes various relaxation techniques and is included here in the hope that it might help someone and may help insomniacs.
+It describes various relaxation techniques and is included here in the hope that it might help insomniacs.

 - Currently available NHS treatments for Insomnia - by David from London